Table of Contents

 Is My Money Safe in a Brokerage Account?

 The money and securities held in a brokerage account are insured by the Securities Investor Protection Corporation (SIPC).
-The SIPC protects against the loss of cash and securities held at failing brokerage firms.
-If your brokerage firm goes bankrupt, the SIPC covers $500,000 worth of losses, including $250,000 in cash losses.
+When you open a brokerage account, SIPC coverage is one of the key safeguards in place — it protects against the loss of cash and securities held at failing brokerage firms.
+If your brokerage firm goes bankrupt, SIPC covers up to $500,000 in losses, including up to $250,000 in cash.

 The SIPC only provides protection for the custody function of a brokerage firm.
 In other words, they work to restore the cash and securities that were in a customer’s account when the brokerage started its liquidation proceedings.
 The organization does not protect against declines in value of the securities you hold, nor does it protect against receiving and acting upon bad investment advice.

-It is important that any investor realizes and accepts that investment comes with a certain amount of risk.
+Every investor should understand that investing comes with a certain amount of risk.
 While security prices may gain in value, it is also possible that you could lose some or all of your investment.

 The Takeaway

-Opening a brokerage account is a simple process that allows you to invest in securities.
+Opening a brokerage account is a straightforward process that lets you invest in securities like stocks, bonds, and ETFs.
 Effectively, you’re depositing money at a brokerage, which will allow you to buy investments such as stocks, bonds, or ETFs.
 There are numerous brokerages out there, and different types of brokerage accounts.

 FAQ